 We collect data you provide to us.
 This includes information you give when communicating with us.
 For example:

-- personal details (name, email, address, telephone etc.) when you join as a member
+- personal details (name, email, address, telephone etc.)

 - financial information (payment information such as credit/debit card or direct debit details, and whether donations are gift-aided)